ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note: n

-Here we are the alternative: the binary data protocol These protocols are successful on mobile phones (as with protobuf), for internal services communication, or for serialization of data for well known products such as Hadoop, Cassandra, Redis, etc..
+Here we are the alternative: the binary data protocol These protocols are popular on Android (as with protobuf), for internal services communication, or for date serialization of well known products such as Hadoop, Cassandra, Redis, etc..

 ----